LasaleFamine/http-server-pwa/README.md

 ## Production usage

-The server will not create any SSL certificate on the fly when setting `process.env.NODE_ENV = production`.
+The server will not create any SSL certificate on the fly when you set `process.env.NODE_ENV = production`.
 You have two alternatives here:
 - use [CloudFlare](https://cloudflare.com) free certification for your domain - easy peasy
-- pass down your `.pem` KEY and CERT path inside your local/production system
+- pass down to pwa-server your `.pem` KEY and CERT path inside your local/production system

 ## Usage